-And, it needs just the right amount of light to make a nicely exposed photograph.
+Your camera needs light in order to make beautiful photographs.
+And, it needs just the right amount of light in order to make a nicely exposed photograph.

 Your camera’s light meter is how you work to balance the Big 3.
 The light meter will look something like this:

-We use the lightmeter to let us know if we have too much light or too little.
-The goal is to have it somewhere near the middle.
-Balancing the three of these things is like balancing on a 3-way teeter totter.
-If you let in more light one way, you will need to reduce the amount of light you let in through one of the other ways.
-If you let in less light one way, you will need to increase the amount of light you let in through one of the other ways.
+Balancing the Big 3 (aperture, shutter speed, and ISO) is like balancing on a three-way teeter totter.
+If you let in more light one way, you may need to reduce the amount of light you let in through one of the other ways.
+If you let in less light one way, you may need to increase the amount of light you let in through one of the other ways.

-Manual Mode is NOT Manual Focus!
-When we are talking about shooting in manual mode, I know that some get confused and feel like when we shoot in manual mode that includes manual focus.
-We are not talking about manual focus.
-That is something totally different.
+Manual Mode is NOT the same as Manual Focus!
+When we are talking about shooting in manual mode, I know that some people get confused and feel like when we shoot in manual mode that also includes manual focus.
+We are not talking about manual focus - that is something totally different.